Connecting to Data Sources

 If you run into any issues with extensions or have any questions, don’t hesitate to reach out.

-Otherwise you can use INSTALL and LOAD with Shaper’s init-sql functionality (see above).
+Otherwise you can use INSTALL and LOAD in tasks or init-sql.

 Change the directory extensions are installed in using the --duckdb-ext-dir flag.